Pixhawk: Ultrasonic Sensor Setup Guide

 5. How to mount the sonar sensor

-6. How to enable the sonar through Mission Planner (Ground Control Station)
+6. How to enable the sonar through Planner (Ground Control Station)

 7. How to test the sonar and tune the gain